tisannai/plinth/README.md

 nested allocators to the host.
 If the allocated objects are independent, we can use a `plbm`.
 If the we need an array, we can use a `plcm`.
 The initial size of `plcm` should be large enough to cover the typical use cases.
-However, if `plcm` is capacity exhausted, the allocation is moved to heap.
+However, if `plcm` capacity is exhausted, the allocation is moved to heap.
 In this case the initial `plcm` allocation becomes overhead in the host `plam`.

 When data lifetime is equal to the program lifetime, the allocation strategy becomes simpler.
+It really doesn't matter how memory is allocated.

-Temporary string building buffers can be created with `plcm` with sufficient initial reservation.
+Temporary string building buffers can be created with `plcm`.
+The initial reservation should be sufficiently large.
 Fixed sized allocation, which also needs to be deallocated, can be created with a `plbm`.
 Reoccurring allocations can be placed to a `plam` with sufficiently large initial size, from which numerous smaller allocations can be made from.
 This helps in avoiding to perform the more expensive direct heap allocations (`pl_alloc_memory`).
+When data lifetime is aligned with the function call stack, we can use `plam` as a stack data structure which is directly synced with the called functions.

 ## Other features